DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Related Work

 \section{Related Work}

-\paragraph{Machine Learning for Optimization.} Machine learning methods have been widely used to solve a variety of optimization problems with different techniques.
-Multilayer perceptrons (MLP) have been adopted to warm-start the model predictive control in an end-to-end manner \citep{zeilinger2011real, zhang2019safe, chen2022large, sambharya2023end}, although mostly restricted to convex Quadratic Programming (QP).
-Previous studies also explored transforming mixed-integer programs into convex problems using Convolutional Neural Networks \citep{cauligi2021coco} to improve the online computational efficiency.
-To improve the constraint satisfaction in optimization problems, neural networks have been incorporated with fully differentiable constraint function \citep{donti2021dc3}, thereby enforcing the feasibility of solutions.
-Conditional variational autoencoder (CVAE) and long short-term memory (LSTM) are proposed to provide initial guesses for numerical solvers in general nonlinear trajectory optimization problems, ensuring feasibility \citep{li2023amortized}.
+\paragraph{Machine Learning for Optimization.} Machine learning methods have been widely used to solve a variety of optimization problems with different techniques, including convex Quadratic Programming (QP)~\citep{zeilinger2011real, zhang2019safe, chen2022large, sambharya2023end}, mixed-integer programming~\citep{cauligi2021coco}, combinatorial optimization~\citep{sun2023difusco, huang2023accelerating} and black-box optimization \citep{kumar2020model, trabucco2022design, krishnamoorthy2023diffusion}, etc. For the Combinatorial Optimization problem, graph-based diffusion models are used to directly generate solutions \citep{sun2023difusco, huang2023accelerating}.
+To improve the constraint satisfaction in optimization problems, neural networks have been incorporated with fully differentiable constraint function \citep{donti2021dc3}.
+Conditional variational autoencoder (CVAE) and long short-term memory (LSTM) are proposed to warm-start the general nonlinear trajectory optimization problems \citep{li2023amortized}.
+Another branch of work leverages machine learning methods and pre-collected solution data points for solving partial differential equations (PDEs)~\citep{cai2021physics}.
+One of the most pupular work is physics-informed neural networks (PINN)~\citep{raissi2019physics}, which introduces the solution prediction model with a hybrid training loss for labeled solution prediction and violation of the original PDEs.

-\paragraph{Machine Learning for Differential Equations.} Another branch of work rises from physical and chemical equations solving, especially for nonlinear partial differential equations (PDEs) like heat equations~\citep{cai2021physics}, turbulent flow~\citep{cai2021physics}, Schrodinger equation, etc. The physics-informed neural networks (PINN)~\citep{raissi2019physics} is a general data-driven framework for leveraging machine learning methods and pre-collected solution data points for solving PDEs.
-The training loss is usually composed of the supervision loss for labeled prediction and the equation loss for violation of the original PDEs.
-For those computationally heavy problems, through supervised learning from collected data, the neural networks are able to predict the solutions for regions lack of labeled data with fairly high accuracy.